MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 ## Theory
 A `language` is a set of strings form some finite, nonempty set of symbols.
 It is specified by some rules.
 It is designed to be used in situations where a natural language can not be utilized.
-`Grammar` is formed from a group of non-terminal symbols, terminal symbols, start symbol and a set of productions (rules).
+`grammar.Grammar` is formed from a group of non-terminal symbols, terminal symbols, start symbol and a set of productions (rules).

-Grammar can be classified if three types:
+grammar.Grammar can be classified if three types:

-- Type 0 Recursively Enumerable Grammar
+- Type 0 Recursively Enumerable grammar.Grammar
 - Type 1 Context-Sensitive Grammars
-- Type 2 Context-Free Grammar
+- Type 2 Context-Free grammar.Grammar
-- Type 3 Regular Grammar
+- Type 3 Regular grammar.Grammar

 Finite automata is a model which reads the string, one symbol per time, and we need it to recognize the pattern.
 It will accept of reject the input string.